maurges/every-rust-gui-library/notes.md

 requires wrapQtAppsHook, so nada.
 Minus points for ease of setting up.

 ## Dioxus
+Time spent: a couple of evenings (so far)

 Apparently uses tauri, which is just a webview.
 Ah fuck.
 Well still, let's see.